sysid/tldr/pages/common/cargo.md

 ```

-## Package
+## Package/Member
-- include a Cargo.toml file that describes how to build a bundle of 1+ crates.
+- include a `Cargo.toml` file that describes how to build a bundle of 1+ crates.
-- many people use the term "crate" when they actually mean packages.
-This is because each package contains only one library crate that is assoziated with the package.
 - Each package has its own `Cargo.toml` file.
 - A package can contain as many binary crates as you like, but at most only one library crate.
 - If a package contains `src/main.rs` and `src/lib.rs`, it has two crates: a binary and a library, both with the same name as the package.